localstack/serverless-localstack/README.md

 service: myService

 plugins:
-  - localstack-serverless
+  - serverless-localstack

 custom:
   localstack:
     endpointFile: path/to/file.json
 ```

-### Only enable localstack-serverless for the listed stages
+### Only enable serverless-localstack for the listed stages
 * ```serverless deploy --stage local``` would deploy to LocalStack.
 * ```serverless deploy --stage production``` would deploy to aws.